Society

 Large bust of cocaine in Australia tipped by casino gambling

 Almost two tonnes of cocaine were seized in a joint operation between the U.S. and Australian authorities, New South Wales police announced.
-Police thinks it is part of a conspiracy to supply three tonnes of cocaine in New South Wales, which is worth about $900 million AUD ($700 million USD) in the street.
-It accounts for a year of supply in New South Wales, Australia’s most populous state with 8.1 million people including Sydney.
+Police think it is part of a conspiracy to supply three tonnes of cocaine in New South Wales, which is worth about AUD 900 million (USD 700 million) in the street.
+It accounts for a year of supply in New South Wales, Australia’s most populous state with 8.1 million people that includes Sydney.

 Fake cocaine stored waiting to be picked up